restartus/restart/model/src/README.md

 # get the latest
 hash -r
 ```

-And you may have to fix `PipFile` and bump the version to 3.8
+And you may have to fix `PipFile` and bump the version to 3.8 as we depend on

-# Setting configuration files
-We have converted from inline to using configuration files

-[config.yaml](config.yaml) is the overall configuration
-[model.yaml](model.yaml) is the default place where you can place the entire
-model
-[default.yaml](default.yaml) is the location of the default configuration used
-for testing

-## using it all with Vi
+3.8 features

+## A note for VI users

 Make sure that you are using the local files in the pipenv, so you want to run
 and edit in `pipenv shell`